jmmelgarejo/15-computer-vision-age-predictive-model/README.md

 ### Objectives

-- Train a model that predicts customer age based on photos (faces) for use in alcohol sales
+- Train a model that predicts customer age based on photos (faces) for use in alcohol sales.
-- Measure accuracy (MAE) and determine the usability of the model in real-life scenarios
+- Measure accuracy (MAE) and determine the usability of the model in real-life scenarios.

 ### Methodology
 - Data Import and Exploratory Data Analysis: Data is imported and checked.
 EDA is performed to show baseline statistics of the data such as average age and distribution.
 - Model Selection and Training: A regression model is trained with various transformations like rescaling, flipping, shifting, and rotation.
 A validation set is used to measure accuracy in training.
 A pre-trained ResNet50 as the base model, which is optimized with Adam.
-- Conclusions and Recommendations: text

 ### Conclusions